UH-CI/genomics-workshop/wrangling/00-organization.md

 ##Exercise

-In this exercise we will setup a filesystem for the project we will be using over the next few days.
+In this exercise we will setup a filesystem for the project we will be using over the next few hours.
 We will also introduce you to some helpful shell commands/programs/tools:

 * ``mkdir``
 * ``history``